eclipse-theia/theia/doc/Developing.md

 - Windows
   - We recommend using [`scoop`](https://scoop.sh/).
 The detailed steps are [here](#building-on-windows).

+- Alternative Linux Distributions (e.g. RHEL7)
+  - [node-keytar](https://github.com/atom/node-keytar) uses [`prebuild-install`](https://github.com/prebuild/prebuild-install) to download prebuilt binaries.
+    This can cause some issues on RHEL for instance where some shared libraries are missing from the system it was original built upon.
+    To fix that issue, you can tell `prebuild-install` to build the native extension locally by setting the following environment variable before doing `yarn`:

+    ```sh
+    # either:
+    export npm_config_build_from_source=true
+    yarn

+    # or:
+    npm_config_build_from_source=true yarn
+    ```
 ## Quick Start

 To build and run the browser example: